Free Consultation 317.920.6425

 Free Case Evaluation

-/ Car Accidents/ Car Accident Blog Posts/ Distracted Driving: Actions and Consequences
+Indianapolis Car Accident Lawyers Indianapolis Car Accident Lawyer Blog Distracted Driving: Actions and Consequences

 Anything you do behind the wheel of a car that takes your mind or eyes off the road or your hands off the wheel is considered distracted driving.
-Keep in mind that any one of those distractions can be considered distracted driving.
+The distracted driving definition is any thought or action that distracts your awareness away from the road and driving.

-Did you know it takes three seconds to fully shift your attention back to your primary task after a distraction?
-It might not seem like much, but when you’re traveling at high speeds or need to anticipate what others are doing on the road, those seconds are everything.
+Did you know it takes three seconds to fully shift attention back to your primary task after a distraction?
+It might seem short, but when traveling at high speeds or need to anticipate what others are doing on the road, those seconds are everything.

 Any of these activities can count as distracted driving:

-According to National Highway Traffic Safety Administration statistics, the consequences of distracted driving are far-reaching: almost 3,000 people were killed by distracted driving in 2018, and about 400,000 people were injured in crashes involving distracted drivers.
+According to National Highway Traffic Safety Administration statistics, the consequences of distracted driving are far-reaching: over 3,000 people were killed by distracted driving in 2019, about 8.7 percent of all fatalities of that year.

 We see distracted drivers in Indiana every day.
 In fact, it's hard to find drivers who are paying complete attention to the road.
 While many…